The War on Drugs

 cultivate industrial hemp as an economic crop, according to

 Congressional Resource Service (CRS) report published last week.
-Hemp is
+Hemp

 a distinct variety of the plant species cannabis sativa that contains